Pumpkin Chocolate Chip Babka

 Instructions

-2. On low speed, beat in the remaining sugar, eggs, and vanilla extract.
-Add in the flour, salt, cinnamon, and nutmeg and mix just until the dough comes together, another 2-3 minutes.
+- Prepare the dough.
+Whisk together the flour, yeast, sugar, salt, cinnamon, and nutmeg in the bowl of a stand mixer fitted with the dough hook or a large glass mixing bowl.
+On low speed, beat in the milk, eggs, and vanilla extract, mixing just until the dough comes together, 2-3 minutes.
 Increase the speed to medium-low and add the butter one piece at a time, beating after each addition until all pieces have been added.
 Continue mixing with the dough hook until the dough is smooth and pulls away from the sides of the bowl, about 10 minutes.
 (Alternatively, whisk together ingredients by hand until combined; knead by hand for 10 minutes until dough is soft and smooth.)

-4. Prepare the filling.
+- Prepare the filling.
 While the babka is rising in the refrigerator, make the pumpkin filling.
-In a small bowl, combine the pumpkin puree, brown sugar, and spices Set side.
+In a small bowl, combine the pumpkin puree, brown sugar, and spices.
+Set aside.

-5. Shape the babka.
+- Shape the babka.
 Grease two 9x5-inch loaf pans.
 Remove the dough from the refrigerator and gently punch it down.
-Cut the dough in half; remove half from the bowl and recover the other half and set aside.
+Cut the dough in half; remove half from the bowl and re-cover the other half and set aside.

 Notes

-Babka can be stored in an air-tight container for up to 5 days, or frozen for up to 3 months.
-To freeze, wrap fully cooled loaf in aluminum foil and place inside a plastic freezer bag.
+- Babka can be stored in an airtight container at room temperature for up to 2 days, refrigerated for up to 5 days, or frozen for up to 3 months.

 Recommended Products